funstory-ai/aifw/README.md

 This test exercises the full mask/restore pipeline, including the Rust regex recognizers.

-### Notes on the core design

-- The `Pipeline` has `mask` and `restore` modes.
-Masking replaces sensitive spans with placeholders like `__PII_EMAIL_ADDRESS_00000001__` and records metadata; restoring reconstructs the original text using that metadata.
-- Placeholders are generated without heap allocations using a stack buffer; metadata stores only `(EntityType, serial)` to minimize memory and avoid pointer invalidation.
+## The design of Zig aifw core library

+The aifw core library is implemented in Zig with two build targets: native and `wasm32-freestanding`.
+It integrates a Rust‑based regex engine (using `regex-automata`) compiled to static libraries (`.a`) for both native and WASM, then linked into the Zig library.

+Highlights:
+- Pipeline architecture with two pipelines: `mask` and `restore`.
+- Sessions hold configured components and allocators; pipelines are pure and side‑effect‑free.
+- PII detection is produced by a composite of:
+      RegexRecognizer (Rust regex via C ABI),
+      NerRecognizer (external NER → spans),
+      SpanMerger (merge, filter, and de‑duplicate spans)
 - Rust regex is implemented with `regex-automata` and exposed via a C ABI static library; it is built for native and WASM targets and linked into the Zig core.
+- Masking replaces sensitive spans with placeholders like `__PII_EMAIL_ADDRESS_00000001__` and records minimal metadata; restoring reconstructs the original text using that metadata.
+- Placeholders are generated using a stack buffer (no heap); metadata stores only `(EntityType, serial_id)` to minimize memory and avoid pointer issues.
+- Built and tested with Zig 0.15.1; Rust static libs are produced for native and `wasm32-unknown-unknown`.

 ## LLM API key JSON format (OpenAI-compatible)